Carefully read and understand the following rules before submitting contest entries.

 Determination of Awards

-Awards of Excellence: The Award of Excellence honors entries scoring 85 or higher that do not qualify for a Northern Lights, Silver or Bronze award.
+Awards of Excellence: The Award of Excellence honors entries receiving a sufficiently high score (cutoff score TBD for 2018) that do not receive a Northern Lights, Silver or Bronze award.
 Zero, one or multiple Awards of Excellence may be given out in any category depending on how many entries score 85 or higher.

 Best of Show: The MAGC board or its designees select a single Best of Show winner from the nominated entries.
 No person with a conflict of interest (see below) may participate in the Best of Show selection process.

 Nominations for Best of Show are made by the contest's judges.
-Each judge may nominate at most one entry for Best of Show.
+Each judge may nominate one entry for Best of Show.
 Judges are not required to nominate any entry for Best of Show.
-A nomination for Best of Show will only be considered if the entry also receives a Northern Lights Award, which is granted based on the combined scores of all the judges for that category.
+A nomination for Best of Show will only be considered if the entry also receives a Northern Lights Award based on the combined scores of all the judges for that category.

-Communicator of the Year and Lifetime Achievement: Awardees are chosen by the MAGC board or its designees.
+Communicator of the Year Award and Lifetime Achievement Award: Awardees are chosen by the MAGC board or its designees.
 These awards are not necessarily awarded each year.
 See Special Achievement Awards for more information about these awards.

 Standard Competition Ranking